What are conveyancing searches when buying a home?

 This liability goes back to Henry VIII’s dissolution of the monasteries and the payment of tithes to the parish.

 Without going into too much history it means the owner of land that once belonged to a lay rector still holds an obligation to pay for repairs to the church.

 Since October 2013 the law has required churches to establish and lodge liability with the Land Registry.
-In theory the liability would show up on then land registry search.
+In theory, the liability would show up on the land registry search.

 However, the existing records are incomplete and even where liability has not been registered a church may insist on the property owner paying for repairs.

 If a search does reveal chancel repair liability you are advised to take out indemnity insurance to cover any claims that may be made in the future.